 - Attach the removable privacy wall if you wish

 The process seems lengthy, but it’s simple enough even for a beginner to undertake alone.
-It’s one of the best types of tent for setting up and requires no sliding poles through long sleeves.
+The eight person Octagon 98 is one of the best types of tent for setting up and requires no sliding poles through long sleeves.